Mother: Lula Mae Hardaway

 1977 - Wins Grammy Awards for:

-1985 - Wins an Academy Award for Best Original Song, "I Just Called to Say I Love You" from "The Woman in Red."
+1985 - Wins an Academy Award for Best Original Song, "I Just Called to Say I Love You" from the film, "The Woman in Red."

 1986 - Wins Grammy for Best R&B Vocal Performance, Male for "In Square Circle."

-1987 - Wins a Grammy for Best Pop Performance by a Duo or Group with Vocal - "That's What Are Friends For" - with Dionne Warwick, Gladys Knight and Elton John.
+Wins a Grammy for Best Pop Performance by a Duo or Group with Vocal - "That's What Friends Are For" - with Dionne Warwick, Gladys Knight and Elton John.

 1996 - Wins Grammy Awards for: